The Significance Of Correlational Research And What It’s Used For

 Potential drawbacks of correlational research

-It’s subject to bias and judgement
+It’s subject to bias and judgment

 It can produce unclear results

-Correlational vs. experimental research
+Correlational research vs. experimental research

 Correlational research and therapy

-A 2021 study, for instance, found that, “Clinically, therapy is no less efficacious when delivered via videoconferencing than in-person”.
+A 2021 study, for instance, found that, “Clinically, therapy is no less efficacious when delivered via videoconferencing than in-person.”
 For those who are interested in trying online therapy for themselves, a virtual therapy platform like BetterHelp can be one option to consider.
-You can use it to meet with a licensed provider via phone, video call, and/or online chat to address any mental health challenges you may be facing.
+You can use BetterHelp to meet with a licensed provider via phone, video call, and/or online chat to address any mental health challenges you may be facing.

 iStock/fizkes